Never for Ever: Release and critical reception

-With work on the album completed in May, Never for Ever was released on 7 September 1980.
+With work on the album completed in May, Never for Ever was released on 8 September 1980.
 Over the following week, Bush undertook a record signing tour of the UK including London, which resulted in lengthy queues down Oxford Street.
 During October she also undertook promotional appearances for the album throughout Europe, most prominently in Germany and France.
 In the US, the album was initially unreleased following the failure of her debut.
-As Bush gained a cult following over the coming years, however, Never for Ever was belatedly released in 1984 following the entry into the charts of her fourth album The Dreaming.
+As Bush gained a cult following over the coming years, however, Never for Ever was belatedly released in 1984 following the entry into the charts of her fourth album, The Dreaming.

 Never for Ever entered the UK Albums Chart on (week-ending) 20 September 1980 at No. 1.
 It remained there for one week, staying in the top 75 for a total of 23 weeks.
 The album became Bush's first record to reach the top position on the UK Albums Chart, also making her the first female British solo artist to achieve that status.
 Technically, Never for Ever is the first studio album (i.e. not a greatest hits compilation) by any solo female artist to reach number 1 in the UK as only Barbra Streisand and Connie Francis had achieved the feat prior to 1980 but with compilation albums (Diana Ross had also achieved three UK number 1 albums by then but these were also compilations and were credited to Diana Ross & The Supremes, and were therefore not solo albums).

 Three singles were released from the album—all of which fared well in the charts.
 The first, "Breathing", reached No. 16 in the UK, as did the third, "Army Dreamers".
 The second single, "Babooshka", became one of Bush's biggest hits, peaking at No. 5 in the summer of 1980 in the UK and faring even better in Australia, where it reached No. 2 and was the 20th best-selling single of the year.

+In November 2018, Bush released box sets of remasters of her studio albums, including Never For Ever.

 The album was favourably received by music critics at the time, save for a curiously critical review in Record Mirror, which appears to criticise the album (and Bush herself), while complimenting a number of tracks.
 Based largely on this album, Bush was voted "Best female artist of 1980" in polls taken in Melody Maker, Sounds, the Sunday Telegraph, and Capital Radio.
 Bush herself has said that it was her favourite album to date.
 More recently, AllMusic gave the album a favourable review, complimenting the three singles most highly but said that Bush would improve on the formula on later albums.
 In 2020, Rolling Stone included Never for Ever in their "80 Greatest albums of 1980" list, praising Bush for her songwriting and her imagination.